Arrnav/Gigabyte-Z590-Aorus-Pro-AX-11900k-6800XT-Opencore/README.md

 # Credits:

-- **SchmockLord**: This repo is based on his work, shadowing his EFI for the Z590i Vision D. His EFI proved the most stable initially for my slightly different board, from where I made changes.
+- **SchmockLord**: This repo is based on his work (https://github.com/SchmockLord/Gigabyte-Z590i-Vision-D-11900k#readme), shadowing his EFI for the Z590i Vision D. His EFI proved the most stable initially for my slightly different board, from where I made changes.
 - **Dortania** for all of their invaluable OpenCore guides.